Opus (audio format): Support

 The format and algorithms are openly documented and the reference implementation is published as free software.
 Xiph's reference implementation is called libopus and a package called opus-tools provides command-line encoder and decoder utilities.
 It is published under the terms of a BSD-like license.
 It is written in C and can be compiled for hardware architectures with or without a floating-point unit.
 The accompanying diagnostic tool opusinfo reports detailed technical information about Opus files, including information on the standard compliance of the bitstream format.
 It is based on ogginfo from the vorbis-tools and therefore — unlike the encoder and decoder — is available under the terms of version 2 of the GPL.

 Implementations

 contains a complete source code for an older version of the reference implementation written in C. RFC contains errata.
 Libopus is the more up-to-date but non-normative branch of the reference implementation.

 The FFmpeg project has encoder and decoder implementations not derived from the reference library.
 The documentation describes it as CELT-only and poorer-quality than the reference.

-The libopus reference library has been ported to both C# and Java as part of a project called Concentus.
+The libopus reference library has been ported to C#, Java and Go as part of a project called Concentus.
 These ports sacrifice performance for the sake of being easily integrated into cross-platform applications.